siiiiiiiiiii/siiiiiiiii.github.io/index.md

     <h2>About Me</h2>
     <p>As a FinTech student, I’ve built projects like a pairs trading model, an LSTM + attention forecasting system, and a cryptocurrency (SiuToken).
 I’ve managed HKD 320,000 in real capital with consistent gains, limiting this year’s drawdown to –3.99 % versus the S&P 500’s –8.25 %.</p>
     <p>I'm good at using open‑source tools and AI to quickly build and test strategies.
 I review all my code myself and include reports with performance analysis.</p>
-    <p>Instead of doing report work at a large firm, I’m looking for a role—paid or unpaid—where I can be directly involved in strategy development and real‑world application.
-I'm open to starting unpaid, and if my work adds value, we can discuss compensation or a long‑term role!
-For me, real experience matters more than pay.</p>
+    <p>I care more about real experience than salary.
+I'm happy to start unpaid if it means I can learn and contribute to strategy and hands-on work.
+If you find my work valuable later, we can talk about pay or joining the team!</p>
     <p>All projects are open‑sourced on <a href="https://github.com/siiiiiiiiiii" target="_blank">GitHub</a> and on my <a href="https://siiiiiiiiiii.github.io/siiiiiiiii.github.io/" target="_blank">personal website</a>.</p>
   </div>